 I noted that I have never been content with the term "near death experience" for what happened to me a s boy, when I died and came back.
 On one occasion, when I checked out of my body during emergency appendectomy, aged nine, I seemed to live a whole life in another world.
 "I don't think I had a near death experience.
 I think I died and came back."

 "Do you talk to many people who have died?"

 "Are there many different places where people go when they die?"

 The short answer to those three, of course, is Yes, Yes, Yes.
 I gave highest marks to this question: "Were you happier in the life when you died, or the life you are living now?"

 That was a tough one.
 I confessed that I was so in love with the people of the other world who raised me as their own when I went away from this world at age nine that I had a hard time living in the body of a nine-year-old boy when I came back.
 "I suppose I was in love with Death.
 I have learned to make Death an ally rather than a lover.
 I want to be ready to meet him anywhere, everyday.
 I also want to use him as a counselor who can help me to make my life choices with the courage and clarity only Death can bring."

 The flight attendant had returned to her regular tasks, but kept coming back to rejoin the conversation.
 When we landed, she was waiting outside the baggage claim with some of her colleagues.
 They were all very interested and wanted my website and book information.

 "You see, we are making you some good publicity, so you will have to keep teaching us about l'au-delà here in France."

 There was a synchronicity at play in all of this that make it a marvelous confirmation, one of those secret kisses, a bisou from the universe.
-An hour before I left for the airport on Friday, I had sent my favorite editor a few pages from a book-in-progress, from a chapter titled "The Boy Who Died and Came Back."
+An hour before I left for the airport, I had sent my favorite editor a few pages from a book-in-progress, from a chapter titled "The Boy Who Died and Came Back."
 That became the title of the book itself, and I recounted this episode in an introduction titled "Kiss of Death".